stephencz/stephencz-com/_posts/2019-07-08-singletons.md

 ## References
 {% bibliography --file singleton %}

 [^1]: While the Singleton pattern calls for a global point of access, a car's steering wheel is not really a global point of access.
 In the computing world, a global point of access is a point that can be accessed everywhere and by anything.
 In the physical world such points of access do not exist.
 In this example the word *global* is relative to the setting i.e. the car.
-Anyone inside the car can access the steering system through the steering wheel.
+When someone inside the car wants to access the single instance of the steering system, they do so through the steering wheel.

-[^2]: It is important to understand that the logger isn't strictly limited to the choices of a single instance that is globally available, or multiples instances.
-It is perfectly possible to have a single logger that is not globally available, but is instead passed around to where it is needed.
-I will talk about this later on in the article.
+[^2]: Obviously, following the Singleton pattern is not the only solution to the problem of conflicting state and behavior.
+Software design is can be as endlessly complex as we want it to be.
+A scenario in which a car has multiple steering systems could undoubtly be made to work without using a Singleton.
+However, the Singleton pattern represents *a* solution to the problem.
+A solution which is fairly simple and straightforward.